Quantum spin Hall effect and spin-charge separation in a kagome lattice

 where $\lambda_{R}$ is the Rashba coefficient and $\mathbf{\hat{d}}_{ij}$ is a vector along the bond the electron traverses going from site $j$ to $i$.
 The calculated SHC is drawn in Fig. 4 for different values of $\lambda_{R}$.
 Clearly, one can see that the amplitude of SHC in the insulating phase keeps $e/2\pi$ unchanged when the Rashba SOI strength $0\mathtt{\leqslant} \lambda_{R}/t\mathtt{<}0$.$1$.
 When the Rashba SOI is sufficiently large (for example $\lambda_{R}$=$0$.$2t$), the amplitude of SHC will depart little from the quantized value.
 However, the topology of this insulating state keeps unchanged, unless the bulk gaps disappear.

 In the following let us consider the spin-charge separation in the 2D kagom\'{e} lattice.
 If we reconnect the two edges of the kagom\'{e} lattice shown in Fig. \ref{f32}(a) with weaker bonds, two small gaps then reappear in the edge spectrum [see Figs. \ref{f41}(a) and (b)].
 Topological excitations (edge solitons) are created by reversing the sign of the reconnected bonds along the right half row [see Fig. \ref{f41}(c)].
 In this manner two defects with $\pi$ flux are introduced in the present kagom\'{e} lattice.
 As a result, four degenerate in-gap spin states localized around these two defects are formed in each bulk gap [see Figs. \ref{f41}(d)].
 The corresponding energies of these in-gap states are $\epsilon$=$-t$ and $1.7t$, respectively.
 Note that in the square lattice version of the Kane-Mele model \cite{Ran}, the in-gap modes are precisely at zero energy, while in the present kagom\'{e} lattice model the in-gap modes are no longer at zero energy.
+Here, we would like to point out that the zero level discussed in a large amount of previous studies is a result of particle-hole symmetry.
+Its role in leading to fermion number fractionalization was initially found by Jackiw and Rebbi \cite{Jack}, and then stressed in various insulating systems \cite{Su1980,Lee,Hou,Ran,Qi,Weeks} .
+In this case, a simple physical picture of fractional charge of $e/2$ around the defect is ready to obtain by the combined fact that (i) under particle-hole symmetry the relative charge density $\rho$ on the soliton and the chemical potential $\mu$ satisfy $\rho(\mu)$\texttt{=}$\mathtt{-}\rho (-\mu)$, and (ii) when $\mu$ is in the bulk gap, the only difference between $\rho(\mu)$ and $\rho(-\mu)$ is the filling of the zero modes localized at the two defects.
+In the present 2D kagom\'{e} lattice, on the other hand, the system has no particle-hole symmetry and thus no zero mode.
+In this case, although we cannot resort to the above simple physical picture, the presence of soliton-antisoliton doublet (quadruplet when spin included) in each bulk gap in Fig. 5(d) still guarantees the occurrence of fractionalized excitations.

 At 1/3 or 2/3 filling, occupation (unoccupation) of these in-gap modes leads to an excess (deficit) of $1/2$ fermion number per spin and per defect \cite{Zhang}.
 Four different types of solitons with the following quantum numbers are obtained when these in-gap modes are occupied by different ways: the chargeon $f_{+(1/2)\uparrow,+(1/2)\downarrow}$ (charge $-e$, $S_{z}$=$0$); the holon $f_{-(1/2)\uparrow,-(1/2)\downarrow}$ (charge $e$, $S_{z}$=$0$); the two spinons $f_{+(1/2)\uparrow,-(1/2)\downarrow}$ (charge $0$, $S_{z}$ =$\frac{\hslash}{2}$) and $f_{-(1/2)\uparrow,+(1/2)\downarrow}$ (charge $0$, $S_{z}$=$-\frac{\hslash}{2}$).
 Here the subscript $+$ ($-$) represents that the in-gap mode is filled (empty) and $\uparrow$ ($\downarrow$) labels the spin mode.
 For example, $f_{+(1/2)\uparrow,-(1/2)\downarrow}$ means that the up-spin mode is filled and the down-spin mode is empty.
 For further illustration, the charge-density distribution for the chargeon $f_{+(1/2)\uparrow,+(1/2)\downarrow}$ is calculated and shown in Fig. \ref{f51}(a), while the spin-density distribution for the spinon $f_{+(1/2)\uparrow,-(1/2)\downarrow}$ is plotted in \ref{f51}(b).
 Here, we use a $24\mathtt{\times}24$ lattice for calculation.